Skip to content

 name: http

-Put the content into deployment-nginx.yaml file and create a Kubernetes resource:
+Put the content into deployment-nginx.yaml file and deploy it to the Kubernetes cluster:

 kubectl apply -f deployment-nginx.yaml -n test